rust-lang/unsafe-code-guidelines/reference/src/representation/vectors.md

 * Should unions containing a vector type and any number of ZSTs also be vector types?
 For example, should `MaybeUninit<Vector<T, N>>` also be a vector type?

+* Should we guarantee that `N` is a power-of-two ?